nlohmann/json/doc/mkdocs/docs/features/element_access/unchecked_access.md

     | `#!cpp j["hobbies"][0]`  | `#!json "hiking"` |
     | `#!cpp j["hobbies"][1]`  | `#!json "reading"` |

-The return value is a reference, so it can be modify the original value.
+The return value is a reference, so it can modify the original value.
 In case the passed object key is non-existing, a `#!json null` value is inserted which can be immediately be overwritten.

 ??? example